gnunicorn/blog/_posts/2014-07-28-lean-startup-canvas-the-wrong-tool.md

 ---
 layout: post
 title: "Lean Startup Canvas: the wrong tool."
-description: "I already <span class='strikethrough'>ranted</span>wrote about the [Lean Startup Canvas last week](/2014/07/21/warning-lean-startup-canvas-may-derail-your-tech-venture).
+description: "I already wrote about the [Lean Startup Canvas last week](/2014/07/21/warning-lean-startup-canvas-may-derail-your-tech-venture).
 After giving it some more thought, I now realize that the problems with the canvas extend beyond its focus on profit as the main purpose for any venture.
 In fact, I argue that the canvas fails to capture the nature of many tech-driven ventures and the motivation of their founders.
 Let me explain."
 tags:
  - "lean canvas"
  - "thoughts"